amohapatra3/course-enroll-app/README.md

 # Course search and enroll

 This **ReactJS** application was made for a class project.
-Use this application to learn more about some courses offered by the University of Wisconsin-Madison.
+It simulates a course enrollment system.
+Use this application to learn more about some of the courses offered by the University of Wisconsin-Madison.

 ## Overview